patrickmineault/codebook/docs/roadmap.md

 Much of that frustration comes from a mismatch between what you want to accomplish (a lot) and what you have the ability to accomplish (not as much as you'd like).
 Programming instruction often emphasizes _exploration_, embracing errors as learning opportunities, and encouraging you to let your imagination run free.
 This theory of change implies that you will learn a lot by simply programming a lot every day.
 You might then feel guilty and inadequate when you're not as proficient as you want after several years of daily programming.

 In fact, unstructured exploration is a very inefficient way to learn a complex skill like programming.
 It's like expecting a student to rediscover calculus by themselves after teaching them the rudiments of algebra!
-Research shows that _structured instruction_ - like the one in this book - is far more effective at teaching programming skills [^felienne].
+Research shows that _structured instruction_---like the one in this book---is far more effective at teaching programming skills [^felienne].
 You're taking the right step by reading this book!

 [^felienne]: Felienne Hermans, [The Programmer's Brain](https://www.manning.com/books/the-programmers-brain) (2021).